Posted on Wednesday, February 11th, 2004

 Posted on Wednesday, March 24th, 2004

 So today I am thirty-eight years old.
 Wheeee.
-Probably more interesting than my birthday today are the others who share it with me... famous magician Harry Houdini, really cool designer William Morris, actor Steve McQueen, entertainer Fatty Arbuckle, Whale Rider girl Keisha Castle-Hughes, bizarro lawyer/talk-show host/shoe salesman Star Jones, Vice President & official dancing monkey-boy for Microsoft Steve Ballmer, and Comedian Louie Anderson.
+Probably more interesting than my birthday today are the others who share it with me... famous magician Harry Houdini, really cool designer William Morris, actor Steve McQueen, entertainer Fatty Arbuckle, Whale Rider girl Keisha Castle-Hughes, bizarro lawyer/talk-show host/shoe salesman Star Jones, Vice President and official dancing monkey-boy for Microsoft Steve Ballmer, and comedian Louie Anderson.

 Anyway, thanks to everybody who was kind enough to send me birthday greetings today (some of which were certainly more uhhhh... "unique" than others).
 Here's hoping I live to see thirty-nine.

-UPDATE: Apparently there is an even more famous birthday today than either me, Star Jones, or MacOS X: Ore-Ida Tater Tots turn fifty years old today!
+UPDATE: Apparently there is an even more famous birthday today than myself, Star Jones, and MacOS X...
+Ore-Ida Tater Tots turn fifty years old today!
 How cool is that?

 Posted on Tuesday, March 30th, 2004

 I can just tell that this is going to be a difficult day because the morning has already gone all pear-shaped.
 Getting out of bed I stubbed my toe.
 Starting the shower I splashed water all over the floor.
 Then I went to brush my teeth and found that I was out of toothpaste.
 Usually this would not be a big deal...
 I keep a complete travel kit in my luggage, so I figured I would just take the toothpaste I keep there.
 Unfortunately, I forgot that I had already taken the toothpaste from my luggage when I ran out the last time.
 So now there is no toothpaste to be found.